michaelzm/bpmn_layouter/README.md

 # BPMN Layouter

 ## Overview
-BPMN Layouter is a Python-based tool that processes BPMN XML files, converts them into structured JSON, and appends position data to the elements.
+BPMN Layouter is a Python-based tool that processes BPMN data in JSON format, structures it, computes positional data for elements, and writes it back to a BPMN XML file.

 ## Features
-- Converts BPMN XML to structured JSON
+- Parses BPMN data from JSON format
-- Flattens JSON into a dictionary for easy manipulation
+- Generates incoming and outgoing flow connections for elements
-- Builds a tree structure of BPMN elements
+- Converts structured BPMN JSON into a flattened dictionary
-- Computes and assigns element positions
+- Builds a tree representation of BPMN elements
-- Writes back positional data to XML
+- Computes and assigns positional data to elements
-- Encapsulated in a `BpmnLayout` class for simple usage
+- Appends positional data to BPMN XML

 ## Installation
 Ensure you have Python installed.
 Then, clone the repository and install the required dependencies: